What is Acromegaly?

 At the beginning stage of this disease, the symptoms would be too low.
 Acromegaly is mostly found in the adults, between the age of 30 to 50, but there are chances of getting the symptoms at any age.
 Hence, proper treatment would reduce it to some extent.
 Generally, the treatment for this disorder varies with the patient’s age, health, and how far the condition is.
 There are three ways to treat acromegaly:

 - Surgery: Surgery is the best option recommended for most people with acromegaly, in which the tumour cells are completely removed through the procedure called transsphenoidal surgery.

 - Radiation: Radiation therapy is usually given to destroy the large tumour cells which help in the reduction of growth hormone levels.

 - Medicine: Few medicines are prescribed for:

 - Improving the symptoms of Acromegaly are prescribed.

-- Reducing the growth of hormone production to normal levels.
+- Reducing the production of growth of hormone to its normal levels.

 Complications of Acromegaly

 If and so this disease is left untreated, it is sure to cause so many serious health disorders.
 These complications can be potentially life-threatening.
 They include: